ALANOODLE'S SCALE MODEL PORTFOLIO

 Click on either of the above images for a larger view

 RealSpace's Block II Command/Service Module is an excellent model kit, whether used as an improvement to top off Revell's Saturn V kit or, as I built it, as a stand-alone model.
-With (or without) a little scratch-building, it's possible to get an accurate model of the spacecraft that carried men to the moon.
+With (or without) a little scratch-building, it's possible to get an accurate model of the first (and so far, only) spacecraft to carry people to the Moon.